 Jo leads law firm Lander & Rogers' national Pro Bono and Community Support practice.
-For over 10 years, she has established and shaped the practice, guiding the firm in its delivery of pro bono legal services to address access to justice.
+Since 2006, she has established and shaped the practice, guiding the firm in its delivery of pro bono legal services to address access to justice.
 She is a strong believer in building legal capability in individuals and organisations.
-Jo is actively involved as a committee member of the Justice Connect Seniors Law/CoHealth Health Justice Partnership Strategic Review Committee and the InTouch Legal Centre/Monash Health Health Justice Partnership Strategic Review Committee for CALD women.
+Previously, Jo was a committee member of the Justice Connect Seniors Law/CoHealth Health Justice Partnership Strategic Review Committee and the InTouch Legal Centre/Monash Health Health Justice Partnership Strategic Review Committee for CALD women.
 She was a Board Member of Justice Connect and PILCH Victoria as well as Convenor of Victorian Women Lawyers and a Board member of Australian Women Lawyers.

 Mischa is Policy & Health Promotion Manager at Women's Health Victoria, a statewide not-for-profit women's information, support and advocacy service.
 Mischa oversees work in policy, advocacy, and research across WHV’s priority areas including sexual and reproductive health, prevention of violence against women, and women's equality.
 Previously Mischa held senior policy roles within the Victorian Government working across a range of portfolios including public health, mental health, disability and child and family services.
 She has previously been a member of the Committee of Management for Project Respect.
 Mischa holds Bachelor degrees in Arts and Law.